 - Personal use double electric breast pumps are always purchased (not for rental).
-Only one new pump per mother is allowed every three years. - Hospital-grade electric breast pumps are always rented. - New pump, supplies, or access to a hospital grade pump greater than 1 month will not require a prior authorization. - Please refer to the DME limitations list under provider resources at http://vtmedicaid.com/#/resources for guidance.
-Providers must have documents in the member's file that supports medical necessity to justify services or items provided in excess of the limitations.
+Only one new pump per lactating person is allowed per pregnancy. - Hospital-grade electric breast pumps are always rented. - New pump, supplies, or access to a hospital grade pump greater than 1 month will not require a prior authorization

+• Please refer to the DME limitations list under provider resources at http://vtmedicaid.com/#/resources for guidance.
+Providers must include documentation in the member's chart that supports medical necessity to justify services or items provided in excess of the limitations.